-Its no surprise that companies are moving more towards Cloud based applications to run their IT departments.
-Over the last decade this migration looks more like the wild west, with Google anchoring their place in the market one app at time against Microsoft.
+It is no surprise that companies are moving more towards cloud-based applications to run their IT departments.
+Over the last decade, this migration looks more like the wild west, with Google anchoring their place in the market one app at a time against Microsoft.
 This has caused significant growth and adoption of Google’s suite with over 5 million organizations using Google Apps and 50 million users connected – but this is just the beginning.
 This great migration has both Google and Salesforce.com pushing to mainstream this new market within the next 5 years, while B2B companies harvest new solutions to support the transition to the cloud.

-This trend is effecting both lean start-ups, and seasoned brands looking to get in on Google’s offerings to run their IT.
+This trend is affecting both lean start-ups, and seasoned brands looking to get in on Google’s offerings to run their IT.
 If you’re not sure of how hot cloud computing is and how it will inevitably take over in the years to come consider this.
 There are more alternatives now to enhance Google applications than ever before.
-Its pretty clear that the next big thing will be all about lean, self operated, low cost systems that offer stronger insights into behavior matched with controllable automated self-service solution to enhance customer experience.
+Its pretty clear that the next big thing will be all about lean, self-operated, low-cost systems that offer stronger insights into behavior matched with a controllable automated self-service solution to enhance customer experience.

 Beyond the need of control, companies want mobility.
 What’s attractive about it is the idea that you can bring-your-own-data to any device.
 An upward trend in adoption of devices in businesses means a mobile future for companies IT infrastructure.
-Over the last 5 years there has been a monumental shift from laptop to mobile devices for the work force.
-Everyone from developers building responsive frameworks like Bootstrap and Foundation 5, as well as devices like Cromebooks and iPads are picking up speed as operational tools within companies.
+Over the last 5 years, there has been a monumental shift from laptop to mobile devices for the workforce.
+Everyone from developers building responsive frameworks like Bootstrap and Foundation 5, as well as devices like Chromebooks and iPads are picking up speed as operational tools within companies.
 This tells us people want fast, mobile, and low maintenance – more importantly they want to have their data flexible in user experience and device experience.